 BBL, Excel V, DermaV, and V-Beam Pulsed Dye Lasers

 Broadband Light (BBL), Excel V , DermaV, and V-beam Pulsed Dye lasers are most often used to reduce redness and the frequency and severity of flushing associated with rosacea.
 BBL photofacials use pulsed light directed at the problem area in order to gradually reduce redness and photodamage.
 V-beam laser is a pulsed dye laser which shoots yellow light at affected areas, causing the blood vessels to absorb the light and coagulate the blood.
 This is then reabsorbed by the body and leaves the skin with a smooth and healthy complexion.
 Excel V and DermaV lasers both use a slightly different wavelength of light to improve redness and symptoms associated with rosacea.
 DermaV is a 532nm laser very similar to Excel V and is the newest laser available to treat rosacea, redness and sun damage on the face neck and chest.
 Unlike the Excel V, DermaV has a cooling system similar to the VBeam Pulsed Dye laser!
-Combining the best features of both (Excel V and VBeam) lasers, the DermaV laser allows Dr. Isaac and her staff to safely treat patients’ skin with higher energy for better results.
+Combining the best features of both (Excel V and VBeam) lasers, the DermaV laser allows Dr. Isaac, Dr. Yanes, and their staff to safely treat patients’ skin with higher energy for better results.
 All of our vascular lasers use light-based energy to penetrate the skin and treat skin redness and discoloration associated with rosacea and sun damage.
 All of our laser devices are very effective at penetrating blood vessels, stopping the flow of blood and causing the blood to coagulate and be absorbed into the body, reducing the appearance of redness and inflammation.
 There are subtle, yet important, differences among these devices.
-Depending on your skin type (ie color, texture) and problem, Dr Isaac and her staff will select the best device for your skin.
+Depending on your skin type (i.e. color, texture) and problem, Dr. Isaac, Dr. Yanes, and their staff will select the best device for your skin.

 BBL photofacials, V-beam, DermaV and Excel V laser treatments are quite gentle and will require anywhere from two to five sessions for optimal results.
 Another benefit of these laser treatments, though, is that they require minimal downtime.
 You can usually resume your everyday activities within a day after laser treatment!